JafarMaash/P4P/README.md

 <br>Students: Jack Chu & Jafar Maash
 <br>Supervisor: Ewan Tempero

+If you are viewing this README from the compendium, we suggest checking the [Github repo](https://github.com/JafarMaash/P4P) in case there is a more recent version.

 Identifiers are a key source of information for developers when understanding concepts within source code.
 <br>Consequently, writing meaningful identifiers is important and can lead to code of a higher quality, readability/comprehensibility, and maintainability.
 <br>The literature lays out a number of guidelines for how to meaningfully name identifiers.